-- 4.10.1 Number of Commissioners The Tribal Gaming Commission shall be comprised of three (3) Tribal Gaming Commissioners. - 4.10.2 Organization The Commission will consist of a Chairperson and two (2) Commissioners. - (1) The Commission Chairperson shall be appointed by the General Council, as set forth in section 4.11. - (2) The two (2) Commissioners may be members of the General Council and shall be appointed as set forth in 4.11. - (3) The Chairperson shall direct Tribal Gaming Commission meetings, be responsible for day-to-day operations of the Tribal Gaming Commission and supervise Tribal Gaming Commission employees, provided however, that the Commission Chairperson shall not supervise the Commissioners. - (4) The Commission Chairperson shall be the agent for service of process. - 4.10.3 Background Checks Prior to the time that any Tribal Gaming Commission member takes office on the Tribal Gaming Commission, the Tribe shall perform or arrange to have performed a comprehensive background check on each prospective member, who shall meet the background requirements of a management contractor under IGRA; provided that, if such official is elected through a tribal election process, that official may not participate in any Tribal Gaming Commission matters unless a background investigation has been concluded and the official has been found to be suitable.
-If requested by the tribal government or the Tribal Gaming Commission, the State Gaming Agency may assist in the conduct of such a background investigation and may assist in the investigation of any possible corruption or compromise of a member of the Tribal Gaming Commission.
-No Person shall serve as a Commissioner if: - (1) His/Her prior activities, criminal record, if any, or reputation, habits or associations:
+- 4.10.1 Number of Commissioners The Tribal Gaming Commission shall be comprised of three (3) Tribal Gaming Commissioners, one (1) of which shall be a tribal member; one (1) of which shall not be a tribal member, and one (1) of which shall be either a tribal member or a non tribal member. - 4.10.2 Organization The Commission shall consist of a Chairperson and two (2) Commissioners. - (1) The Commission Chairperson and Commissioners shall be appointed by the Executive Council, as set forth in section 4.11. - (2) The Chairperson shall direct Tribal Gaming Commission meetings, be responsible for day-to-day operations of the Tribal Gaming Commission and supervise Tribal Gaming Commission employees, provided however, that the Commission Chairperson shall not supervise the Commissioners. - (3) The Commission Chairperson shall be the agent for service of process.

+4.10.3 Qualifications The Commission Chairperson and Commissioners must possess all of the following minimum qualifications: